South Carolina Court Records

 Can Jail Records be Expunged in South Carolina?

-Yes, jail records can be expunged in South Carolina.
+Yes, jail records may be expunged in South Carolina.
 It applies especially to temporary custody or pre-trial confinement that did not lead to a conviction.
 If it was a dismissed case, the involved individual has a right to request for expunction of all records associated with the case.
 Also, the laws of the state allow certain arrest charges and convictions to go under a seal in order to restrict public access.
 Some jail records, because of their association with felony charges, remain permanent public records, hence they are not subject to the possibilities of expunction.